alok-singh/robotics/Readme.md

 - run npm start
 - go to http://localhost:8080

-### How to input you file in single instructor mode
+### How to input you file in single instructor and multi-instructor mode
 - For "PLACE" command choose positionx positiony and click on place.
 - For "MOVE" command click on move.
 - For turn "LEFT" or "RIGHT" click on respective buttons.